Ammann Tilings in Symplectic Geometry: Ammann tilings and quasilattices

-These six vectors and their opposites point to the twelve vertices of an icosahedron that is inscribed in the sphere of radius $\sigma$ (see Figures~\ref{stelladirossi} and \ref{icosahedron}); they are the only vectors of the quasilattice that have norm $\sigma$.
-One can check that these vectors form a minimal set of generators of $R$ and that $R$ is dense in $(\R^3)^*$.
+These six vectors and~their opposites point to the twelve vertices of an icosahedron that is inscribed in the sphere of radius $\sqrt{\frac{3-\phi}{2}}$ (see Figs.~\ref{stelladirossi} and~\ref{icosahedron}); they generate a~quasilattice $P$ that is known in physics as the {\em simple icosahedral lattice}~\cite{rmw}.